trueberryless/the-thinking-hub/src/content/posts/scientific-thinking.md

 This era defined the **First Pillar of Science: Doubt.**

 Previously, Truth was the property of authority.
 If the Pope or the King said it, it was true.
 Questioning it was treason or heresy.
 Think of Galileo and Kepler, who were harassed and punished for doubting the geocentric model.
 But the printing press made doubt resilient.
 You couldn't burn all the books if they were being printed faster than you could find them.
-A scene developed of mobile printing presses—literally printing banned books on ships to evade jurisdiction—using censorship lists as market research to see what people wanted to read.
+A scene developed of mobile printing presses — literally printing banned books on ships to evade jurisdiction — using censorship lists as market research to see what people wanted to read.

 This solidified the rule: **Everything may be doubted.**